hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 R is a powerful language that can be very useful for NGS data analysis, and there are many popular tools for working with RNA-Seq count data.
 Some of the popular tools include [edgeR](https://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf), [DESeq2](http://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf), and [limma-voom](http://www.genomebiology.com/2014/15/2/R29).
 All of these tools use statistical modeling of the count data to test each gene against the null hypothesis and evaluate whether or not it is significantly differentially expressed.
 These methods account for within-group and between-group varaibility and are also flexible enough to allow for other coavriates you may want to account for.
 The details on how each tool works are described thoroughly within the vignettes.

-### Running R script
+### Running R scripts

 In order to run R on Orchestra, let's first log on to the cluster.
 But this time, note the addition of `-X` in our command.
-A number of programs with graphical user interfaces (e.g., R, Matlab) use the X11 system which lets the program run on an Orchestra computer, but show the graphics on your desktop.
+A number of programs with graphical user interfaces (e.g. R, Matlab) use the X11 system which lets the program run on an remote computer, but display the graphics on your desktop.
+On the Orchestra cluster, any graphics in R that are directly plotted to file also require X11 forwarding.
 To do this, you need to have an X11 server running on your desktop, and your SSH connection needs to have X11 forwarding enabled.

 There are different instructions provided below depending on your operating system:

 **For Mac Users**
 Install [Xquartz](http://xquartz.macosforge.org/landing/) and have it running on your laptop, and use the xterm to login to Orchestra: